PRACTICE DIRECTION 73 – CHARGING ORDERS, STOP ORDERS AND STOP NOTICES

 1.3 A judgment creditor may apply in a single application notice for charging orders over more than one asset, but if the court makes interim charging orders over more than one asset, it will draw up a separate order relating to each asset.

-1.4 Where, under rule 73.3(2), an application to the County Court is to be made to the County Court Money Claims Centre, the address is:
+1.4 Where, under rule 73.3(2), an application to the County Court is to be made to the Civil National Business Centre, the address is:

 High Court and County Court jurisdiction